KarlJorgensen/syntax3rror404-helm-charts/snipeit/README.md

 [Snipeit-IT](http://www.snipeitapp.com) is open source software.
 Transparency, security and oversight is at the heart of everything we do.
 No vendor lock-in again, ever.

 ## introduction
-This helm chart uses for the database the bitnami mariadb database as dependency.
+This helm chart uses for the database the official [mariadb-operator](https://github.com/mariadb-operator/mariadb-operator)

+The mariadb-operator needs to be preinstalled on your k8s cluster

+You can use a existing mariadb created from the mariadb-operator or helm will create one for you.

 Also the official container image from snipe is used.